jack0son/woke-dapp/@woke/wact/README.md

 maintain the reactive and side-effect resistant characteristics of actors.
 For example, messages should not contain functions which reference the state of another actor.

+## Framework

+wAct builds actors using an action matching pattern which is simply described as

+Where Nact's core features and metadata are contained within the parent actor system and actor context/metadata, wAct describes its features using common attributes on actor state and messages.
+It behaves more like a mixin in this sense.

+### Actor Definitions

+Actor definitions should use anonymous/arrow functions for actions if they require access to the actor context.
+This can be useful for reducing code verbosity, but if you don't use `this` you're less likely to shoot yourself in the foot when piping actions / effects.

+### Message Protocol

+wAct provides a basic message protocol to facilitate common communication patterns such as:

+- issuing actions
+- request-response (sink/source)
+- pub-sub

+#### Actions

+#### Receivers

+Common methods made available in the actor context.

+#### Effects

 ## Rationale